iimez/lllms/README.md

 #### JavaScript APIs

 To integrate lllms directly with your application, you can use either the higher level `startLLMs` or the lower level `LLMPool`.
-For the latter check out [./examples/pool](./examples/pool.js).
+For the latter check out [./examples/pool](./examples/pool.js) and [./examples/cli-chat](./examples/cli-chat.js)

-To attach lllms to your existing (express, or any other) web server see [./examples/express-openai](./examples/express-openai.js) and [./examples/node-server](./examples/node-server.js).
+To attach lllms to your existing (express, or any other) web server see [./examples/express-openai](./examples/express-openai.js) and [./examples/server-node](./examples/server-node.js).
 See [./src/server.ts](./src/server.ts) for more ways to integrate with existing HTTP servers.

 The highest level API, to spin up a standalone server: